elpete/quick-blog-example/STEPS.md

 }
 ```

-Now we will add a migration for comments using CommandBox.
+Now we will add a migration for comments using commandbox-migrations.

 ```sh
 box migrate create create_comments_table